huiliu1110/Notes/Iterators and Generators.md

 Every next() call on the generator executes every line of code until the next yield it encounters and suspends its execution temporarily.
 On each next() call, returns its value in the form of an object containing the following parameters.
-1. value - is everything that is written on the right side of the yield keyword.
+1. value - is everything that is written on the right side of the yield keyword, or the value of return statement.
 2. done - indicates the status of the generator, whether it can be executed further or not.

 ```